top of page

 2. Obtain a precinct map here or from the local clerk’s office.

-3. Check with your Delegate Committee Chair or your County Chair to find out the number of precinct delegate vacancies in your area.
+3. Check with your county party to find out the number of precinct delegate vacancies in your area.

 5. If you have opposition, contact your neighbors, friends and family that reside in your precinct and ask for their support.
 Primary election day is the second Tuesday in August.
 Remember to vote.